 How it works

-insulin Glulisine replace the insulin that the body would normally make.
+insulin Glulisine replaces the insulin that the body would normally make.
 Insulin is critical for promoting the use and storage of all the major nutrients, such as glucose, fats, and proteins.

 Common side effects

-Fall in blood sugar level, Weight gain, Lipodystrophy, Injection site allergic reaction
+Hypoglycemia (Low blood sugar level), Weight gain, Lipodystrophy, Injection site allergic reaction

 - ₹661Sanofi India Ltd1 variant(s)